isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 Council (SSRC) aimed at boosting social science and humanities research in areas of strategic relevance to Singapore and Asia.</p>
 <p>This section covers important information on the funding, eligibility
 and evaluation criteria of the SSHR-TG.
-The themes for the latest grant call can be found <a href="https://staging-lite.dbcd9c711ewro.amplifyapp.com/test-page-themes-for-the-2024-sshr-tg-call/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+The call for proposals opens once every year, and the themes for the latest grant call can be found <a href="https://staging-lite.dbcd9c711ewro.amplifyapp.com/test-page-themes-for-the-2024-sshr-tg-call/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>